F0903/mpv-rife/README.md

-# MPV RIFE
+# MPV Enhanced

-Simple PowerShell installer and configuration files for MPV Player with [vs-RIFE](https://github.com/HolyWu/vs-rife) interpolation and [uosc interface](https://github.com/tomasklaen/uosc).
+A simple set of configuration files and scripts that greatly enhances the default MPV experience.
+Installation is dead simple with a PowerShell installer script that sets everything up for you with minimal configuration needed.

 ## Requirements